March 21, 2023 · 15 min read

-When you’d like to bring more visualization into your Jira workflow, timeline is the best solution to do it the right way.
-It helps you and all your team easily spot the timing, duration, and dependencies between issues to see how long tasks take to complete and when they will be delivered.
+If you're looking to add more visualization to your Jira workflow, a timeline is the perfect tool for the job.
+Project planning with Jira timeline helps your team easily spot the timing, duration, and dependencies between issues to see how long tasks take to complete and when they will be delivered.

-In this article, we’re going to take a close look at why you need a timeline and how to create a Jira timeline view in just a few simple steps with Jira extensions.
+Jira has no built-in timeline feature by default.
+So, let’s dive into more detail and see how to implement and use the timeline in the Jira environment.
+In this article, we will also clarify why you need a timeline and tell you how to create a Jira timeline view in just a few simple steps with Jira extensions.

 A project timeline is the visualization of your project breakdown from the very beginning to the competition covering all tasks and milestones, with assigned deadlines.
 The timeline view lets you keep track of due dates and coordinate work so that you deliver the project on time.